simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/intro.md

 {% autocrossref %}

-Bitcoin Core provides a remote procedure call (RPC) interface for various administrative tasks, wallet operations, and queries about network and block chain data.
+Bitcoin Cash Node provides a remote procedure call (RPC) interface for various administrative tasks, wallet operations, and queries about network and block chain data.

-If you start Bitcoin Core using `bitcoin-qt`, the RPC interface is disabled by default.
+If you start Bitcoin Cash Node using `bitcoin-qt`, the RPC interface is disabled by default.
 To enable it, set `server=1` in `bitcoin.conf` or supply the `-server` argument when invoking the program.
-If you start Bitcoin Core using `bitcoind`, the RPC interface is enabled by default.
+If you start Bitcoin Cash Node using `bitcoind`, the RPC interface is enabled by default.

 The interface requires the user to provide a password for authenticating RPC requests.
 This password can be set either using the `rpcpassword` property in `bitcoin.conf` or by supplying the `-rpcpassword` program argument.
 Optionally a username can be set using the `rpcuser` configuration value.
-See the [Examples Page][devexamples] for more information about setting Bitcoin Core configuration values.
+See the [Examples Page][devexamples] for more information about setting Bitcoin Cash Node configuration values.

 Open-source client libraries for the RPC interface are readily available in most modern programming languages, so you probably don't need to write your own from scratch.
-Bitcoin Core also ships with its own compiled C++ RPC client, `bitcoin-cli`, located in the `bin` directory alongside `bitcoind` and `bitcoin-qt`.
-The `bitcoin-cli` program can be used as a command-line interface (CLI) to Bitcoin Core or for making RPC calls from applications written in languages lacking a suitable native client.
-The remainder of this section describes the Bitcoin Core RPC protocol in detail.
+Bitcoin Cash Node also ships with its own compiled C++ RPC client, `bitcoin-cli`, located in the `bin` directory alongside `bitcoind` and `bitcoin-qt`.
+The `bitcoin-cli` program can be used as a command-line interface (CLI) to Bitcoin Cash Node or for making RPC calls from applications written in languages lacking a suitable native client.
+The remainder of this section describes the Bitcoin Cash Node RPC protocol in detail.

-The Bitcoin Core RPC service listens for HTTP `POST` requests on port 8332 in mainnet mode or 18332 in testnet or regtest mode.
+The Bitcoin Cash Node RPC service listens for HTTP `POST` requests on port 8332 in mainnet mode or 18332 in testnet or regtest mode.
 The port number can be changed by setting `rpcport` in `bitcoin.conf`.
 By default the RPC service binds to your server's [localhost][Localhost] loopback